Empirical-org-Archive/Quill-Grammar/README.md

  FirebaseApp.create :name => "quillgrammarstaging", :secret => "Secret key from firebase"
 ```

 If you need your secret key, go to the `secrets` page of your firebase app admin panel.
+Once you've created a FirebaseApp instance in the console, take that 'name' value and plug it into the `firebaseApp` field of your `development.config.json` file, e.g. `"firebaseApp": "quillgrammarstaging"`.